 A DAUGHTER OF DESTINY

 Alraune was directed by Henrik Galeen.
 Galeen was better known as a screenwriter, having written the screenplays for several classic films from the era, including the remake of The Golem (1920), Nosferatu and Waxworks (1924).
 He had co-directed with Paul Wegener the lost 1914 version of The Golem and went onto direct the remake of Hanns Heinz Ewers The Student of Prague (1926).
 (Galeen is also portrayed as a character in the German Expressionism homage Shadow of the Vampire (2000), played by Robert Aden Gillett).
-As the role of the scientist, Galeen recruited his Golem co-director Paul Wegener, who had gained a name as an actor as a result of that film.
-As the title seductress, Galeen cast Brigitte Helm who had just made a sizzling debut as the robot Maria in Metropolis.
+As the role of the scientist, Galeen recruited his Golem star/co-director Paul Wegener.
+As the title seductress, Galeen cast Brigitte Helm who had just made a sizzling debut the previous year as the robot Maria in Metropolis.

 German silent cinema of this period was deeply divided.
 It seemed to stand with one foot in superstition, a mythological past and a Mediaeval worldview works like The Student of Prague, Siegfried, F.W.
 Murnaus Faust (1926) and works that turned to modernism and celebrated the transport and engineering revolutions that were taking off around the time as can be seen in the likes of Metropolis, Woman in the Moon (1929), FP1 Does Not Answer (1932), The Tunnel (1933) and Gold (1934).
 However, this reach for modernity was also fearful.
 Metropolis in particular feared the human cost of the revolution and saw its scientist not as a rationalist but an alchemist.
 Alraune similarly sits straddling the fence between modernism and superstition the very opening scenes of the film cut from the Mediaeval legend of the mandrake root to Paul Wegener talking about genetics.

-The English-language version of Alraune in existence today (see below) is unfortunately the one that has been cut by the British censor.
+The English-language version of Alraune in existence today (the one in the YouTube link below) is unfortunately the one that has been cut by the British censor.
 Thus all reference to the circumstances of Alraunes birth are eliminated from the film, as well as any mention of the mother being a prostitute.
 The film abruptly and confusingly cuts from the mother brought in by the nephew to Alraune as a fully matured woman now in boarding school with no explanation of anything in between.
 A restored version was screened in Germany in 2000, although this is not widely available at present.